septentrio-gnss/G5Dot/README.md

 The connectors typically serve as MAIN (primary) and AUX (secondary) inputs, enabling support for advanced features such as dual-band reception and high-precision positioning (e.g., RTK)

 ### How to get GNSS Data
-* Insert the M.2_mosaicG5 to the M.2 slot.
+* Insert the M.2_mosaicG5 into the M.2 slot.
 * Connect the GNSS antenna to the antenna connector
 * Configure the receiver by downloading Septentrio Rx Tools, you can get this from [here](https://www.septentrio.com/en/products/gps-gnss-receiver-software/rxtools#resources)
 * Follow the installation instructions